Romantic Weekend in Rotorua

-A weekend in Rotorua didn’t immediately spring to mind when organising a romantic getaway either, but the past few days in the thermal wonderland has shattered all expectations.
+When planning a romantic weekend getaway with Blair, a weekend in Rotorua didn’t immediately spring to mind – but the past few days in the thermal wonderland has shattered all expectations.
 If you’re looking at whether to go, or what to do in Rotorua, look no further, because our experience couldn’t have been better.
-If you’re looking at booking accommodation in Rotorua, you can use this link for $40 off any reservation through Booking.Com.
+If you’re looking at booking accommodation in Rotorua, use this link for $40 off any reservation through Booking.Com.

-Lake Rotorua is visually stunning; the Maori cultural experience is incomparable to anything else I’ve seen in New Zealand; and the people are wonderful (even when they discovered we were from Auckland).
+Lake Rotorua is visually stunning; the Maori cultural experience is incomparable to anything else I’ve seen in New Zealand and the people are wonderful.

 When to visit Rotorua

-While I can’t claim to be an authority on what to do in Rotorua, my little sister works there at Novotel and assists tourists plan their stay in Rotorua every day, so our experience was guided by her knowledge.
-I don’t know if you could tell by my snapchat and instagram… but we had a pretty incredible time!
+As my little sister works there at Novotel and assists tourists plan their stay in Rotorua every day, our experience was guided by her knowledge.
+I don’t know if you could tell by my instagram… but we had a pretty incredible time!

 Romance also abounds at Rotorua’s Polynesian Spa, famed for its stunning vista and geothermal, healing waters.
 We visited on our first night and enjoyed the deluxe private pool, and loved it so much we returned on the second.
 It’s said that those that bathe in Rachel Spring water will be blessed with ageless beauty, so naturally I spent as long as I could in there too.
 They’ve just added the (free) reflexology walk too, so with that and 7 adults only pools, you could easily spend a couple of hours here gazing into each others’ eyes.